 Several years ago, Alexander Ulrich was frustrated while purifying proteins and cloning plasmids as a graduate student in the lab of Thomas Schwartz at the Massachusetts Institute of Technology (MIT).
-The main cloning method he was using, known as restriction-free cloning, was generating relatively low product yield due to linear PCR amplification (1,2).
-"I was really unhappy with the efficiency of the method, so I came up with an idea to make this method more efficient," says Ulrich, who is now studying structural biochemistry at the Free University of Berlin.
+The main cloning method he was using, known as restriction-free cloning, was generating relatively low product yields due to linear PCR amplification (1,2).
+"I was really unhappy with the efficiency of the method, so I came up with an idea to make this method more efficient," said Ulrich, who is now studying structural biochemistry at the Free University of Berlin.

 The new technique involves two consecutive PCR steps that amplify the template exponentially rather than linearly.
 In the first step, the insert is exponentially amplified with a forward primer and a reverse primer containing a 5’ overhang that is complementary to a portion of the target vector; in the second step, the amplified insert is used as a megaprimer with a forward and reverse primer to exponentially amplify the target vector, thereby seamlessly integrating the insert into the plasmid.
 To further improve the time efficiency of the method, the two PCR steps can be combined into one reaction, which is not possible with restriction-free cloning.
 The downside, however, is a greater chance for abnormal amplifications and increased difficulty in troubleshooting.